Connect with us

 When comparing the lactate thresholds of a group of elite cyclists, we found that the cyclists with higher thresholds had markers of better mitochondrial function.
 One of these markers was higher production of coenzyme A, a molecule that shuttles carbon around cells and is important for breaking down carbs, amino acids and fat into chemical energy.

-Higher-performing cyclists also appeared to burn more fat and burn fat longer during a multistage world tour with lower-performing cyclists.
+Higher-performing cyclists also appeared to burn more fat and burn fat longer during a multistage world tour compared with lower-performing cyclists.

 Dysfunctional metabolism in diseases like COVID-19